okTurtles/group-income/docs/Getting-Started-frontend.md

 #### How do I get set up / just run the site?

-The instructions below are for *NIX systems like OS X and Linux.
+The instructions below are for *NIX systems like OS X and Linux*.

 Pre-reqs: